suruproblox/Solana-Pump-Fun-Sniper-Bot/readme.md

 ## Why Choose Sfupu Pump Fun Sniper Bot?

-Lightning-Fast Execution: Outperform competitors with advanced liquidity pool detection and trade execution.
+**Lightning-Fast Execution**: Outperform competitors with advanced liquidity pool detection and trade execution.

-Customizable Strategies: Tailor profit-taking and stop-loss thresholds to align with your trading goals.
+**Customizable Strategies**: Tailor profit-taking and stop-loss thresholds to align with your trading goals.

-Beginner-Friendly Setup: Quick and simple installation for users new to automated trading.
+**Beginner-Friendly Setup**: Quick and simple installation for users new to automated trading.

-Advanced Analytics: Bonding curve monitoring and market cap analysis for expert-level insights.
+**Advanced Analytics**: Bonding curve monitoring and market cap analysis for expert-level insights.

-Completely Free: No hidden fees or charges—profits are 100% yours.
+**Completely Free**: No hidden fees or charges—profits are 100% yours.

-Community-Driven Development: An open-source model ensures transparency, regular updates, and ongoing improvements from the community.
+**Community-Driven Development**: An open-source model ensures transparency, regular updates, and ongoing improvements from the community.

 Sfupu is optimized to reduce risks while helping traders capitalize on Pump.fun token opportunities.

 ---

 # Key Features:

-Token Sniping: Automatically detects and buys new Pump.fun tokens with favorable bonding curves.
+**Profit Targets:** The bot aims to take profit at a 25% increase and then again at another 25% increase.

-Profit-Taking: Customizable thresholds to sell at 25% and 50% profit levels.
+It sells 50% of the tokens at the first 25% increase and 75% of the remaining tokens at the next 25% increase.

-Stop Loss: Protect investments with an automatic stop-loss at a 10% drop.
+**Stop Loss:** The bot will sell all tokens if the market cap falls by 10%.

-Moonbag Management: Keep a percentage of tokens for future gains after selling.
+**Bonding Curve:** The bot will sell 75% of the tokens if the bonding curve reaches a critical level and keep 25% as a moon bag.

-Bonding Curve Logic: Tracks market cap and bonding curve progress for strategic decision-making.
+**Timing:** The bot resets the timer if the price goes up and monitors the trade for a set period, adjusting its actions based on market conditions.

 Unlike other bots, Sfupu is continuously updated for speed, reliability, and profitability.
 As a 100% free and open-source bot, it encourages collaboration to shape the future of Solana token trading.